gavinlampkin/grover/discrimination/README.md

 ```
 # Input Data

-Download a Grover dataset on your own from the root directory by running `python3 download_model.py base/medium/mega` or use our Excel parser that is detailed in `Input Data` below.
+Download a Grover dataset on your own from the root directory by running `python3 download_model.py base/medium/mega` or use the tableParser.

 Grover uses a specific formatting for their input files in regards to the discriminator, you can use the tool provided under the discrimination directory to generate Grover-specific JSON files form Excel spreadsheets.
 Using the tool is very easy!
 Just format your Excel file in the following way: